naviavia/bitcoin_ticker/README.md

 # bitcoin_ticker
-The bitcoin ticker has been configured with the Bitstamp BTC API, and refreshes the screen based on a CRON job.
+The bitcoin ticker has been configured with the Kraken API, and refreshes the screen based on a CRON job.

 ## Table of contents
 * [Requirements](#requirements)